-This post is part of our ongoing study of Chicago’s defining building forms and the history of our communities, as written in buildings.
-Read about Bungalows, Worker Cottages, Courtyard Apartment Buildings, Residential Hotels, Greystone Flats, Four-Plus-One Apartments and Skyscrapers.
+This post is part of our ongoing study of Chicago’s defining building forms and the history of our communities as written in buildings.
+Read about Bungalows, Worker Cottages, Accessory Dwelling Units (ADU), Courtyard Apartment Buildings, Residential Hotels, Greystone Flats, Four-Plus-One Apartments, and Skyscrapers.

 The Temporary Fix of the Fire Cottage

-The Chicago History Museum lists the total cost in building materials as $100 for the one door, two window buildings.
+The Chicago History Museum lists the total cost of building materials as $100 for the one-door, two-window buildings.

 WTTW’s interactive time machine website shows the breakdown for a slightly larger 16′ x 20′ cottage here.

-Most of those 52-stud houses were probably not used for long past the time that a family could scrape together the resources for something more permanent.
+Most of those 52-stud houses were probably not used for long past when a family could scrape together the resources for something more permanent.
 For obvious psychological reasons, brick homes became very popular in post-fire Chicago.
 But at least a few were built to last.
-The original building materials were improved on over the years and an unknown number of fire cottages probably survive in the middle of a patchwork of renovations and additions, hidden under more modern exteriors.
+The original building materials were improved on over the years, and an unknown number of fire cottages probably survive in the middle of a patchwork of renovations and additions, hidden under more modern exteriors.

 The Mini Marvel of Menomonee

-One Fire Cottage, in particular, has garnered a spate of attention in the past few years from Curbed, DNAinfo and the New York Times, in part because it has just gone up for sale.
-The tiny wooden cottage in Old Town was built a few years after the Great Fire, in 1874.
-In fact, it was built just before wooden buildings were banned in that neighborhood (the were outlawed in the areas closer to downtown almost immediately after the fire but the rules were slower to change in outlying districts).
+One Fire Cottage, in particular, has garnered a spate of attention in the past few years from Curbed, DNAinfo, and the New York Times, in part because it has just gone up for sale.
+The tiny wooden cottage in Old Town was built a few years after the Great Fire in 1874.
+In fact, it was built just before wooden buildings were banned in that neighborhood (they were outlawed in the areas closer to downtown almost immediately after the fire, but the rules were slower to change in outlying districts).

 “Given how many of its owners have wanted to alter or demolish the house, it’s remarkable that it still exists, let alone resembles its original self.”

-The tiny building has been subject to many modifications over the years, bedrooms created and demolished, a garage added at the rear.
-Neither the kitchen nor the bathroom are original to the house (those luxury features were not standard for worker housing when it was constructed).
-Still it represents (with jaw dropping accuracy) the scale of this type of building as compared to more recent residential construction.
+The tiny building has been subject to many modifications over the years, with bedrooms created and demolished and a garage added at the rear.
+Neither the kitchen nor the bathroom is original to the house (those luxury features were not standard for worker housing when it was constructed).
+Still, it represents (with jaw-dropping accuracy) the scale of this building type compared to more recent residential construction.
 More powerful than any model or reconstruction, it shows a tiny glimpse of life in a very different time.

 Why Care About One Tiny House?